When You Reach Out… And It Doesn’t Land -

 I moved through these two phases with surprising balance.
 Yes, there were waves — but overall, I felt steady.

-Then came Phase Three: Reforming Identity
+Then came Phase Three: Reforming Identity - Living 'Alone' - Filling the 'Needs'

 It’s the shift from “two as one” to “one entering a life as a single entity - once again”.

 The adjustments are massive.
+Assumingly long and difficult for some people.

 I am a lone ranger.